This article was inspired by Ben Snyder’s book, Everything’s a Project: 70 Lessons from Successful Project-Driven Organizations.

 - Review the environment: do they have the tools, resources, systems and processes required to do the job?

-- Find out if the individual realises they are underperforming in your assessment.
+- Find out if the individual realizes they are underperforming in your assessment.
 Help them see the situation from your perspective, and make a big effort to see it from their perspective.
-Organise 360 feedback if you think it is beneficial.
+Organize 360 feedback if you think it is beneficial.

 - Re-set goals; make action plan.